Hi Sue

 Dear Gertraud

 Learning a second language is a good thing, as it improves brainpower.
 Studying the brains of 105 people, 80 of whom were bilingual, researchers at University College London found that learning a new language altered gray matter in the same way exercise builds muscles.
-However, learning a second language can be really challenging and an obstacle in the road to success.
+However, learning a second language can be really challenging and an obstacle on the road to success.

-In learning a second language we need to follow the same steps as when learning a first language:
+In learning a second language, we need to follow the same steps as when learning a first language:

-• We need to develop a proper understanding of the language
+- We need to develop a proper understanding of the language

-• We need to be able to communicate in that language
+- We need to be able to communicate in that language

-• We need to learn to read and write the language
+- We need to learn to read and write the language

 .